balajialg/Datahub-Test-Repo/features.md

 **How can I contribute to the open source community building this tool?**

 Thanks for thinking about contributing to this amazing community.
-Reach out to us!
 You can get a sense of how to contribute to Datahub by reading this [link](https://docs.datahub.berkeley.edu/en/latest/admins/pre-reqs.html).
+Reach out to us if you are interested to know more!